-A leak was identified by ESB at this location in November 2004.
-AECOM understand that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.
+A leak was identified by ESB Networks at this location in May 2011 and repaired in November 2014.
+AECOM understands that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.